Maharashtra Seamless Earnings Call Transcripts

 -

-Q1 FY25 saw a sharp drop in EBITDA and margins due to lower realizations, a planned mill shutdown, and inventory markdowns.
-Treasury income was strong, order book improved, and normalization is expected in Q2 as high-value orders are executed.
+Q1 FY25 earnings were sharply impacted by lower realizations, a planned mill shutdown, and inventory markdowns, but order book and treasury remain strong.
+Normalization is expected in Q2 as operations resume and high-value orders are dispatched.